Oprah Winfrey Is Bringing Her Book Club To Life With Apple

 Oprah launched her book club in 1996, with the novel The Deep End of the Ocean by Jacquelyn Mitchard.
 The book club segment of her talk show, which ended in 2011, became one of the daytime show’s most popular — and the books that Oprah promoted often got a serious sales boost.

-Of course, the book club didn’t come without controversy: Her 2005 selection of James Frey’s A Million Little Pieces received criticism after it was revealed that Frey had fictionalised much of his addiction-centred memoir.
+Of course, the book club didn’t come without controversy: Her 2005 selection of James Frey’s A Million Little Pieces received criticism after it was revealed that Frey had fictionalized much of his addiction-centered memoir.

 After taking a brief hiatus and relaunching in 2003, Oprah’s final book club selection came in 2010, with new editions of Charles Dickinson’s Great Expectations and A Tale of Two Cities.